doriordan/skuber/docs/README.md

 ***apiextensions***

 Currently supports one kind - the `CustomResourceDefinition` kind introduced in Kubernetes V1.7 (as successor to the now deprecated `Third Party Resources` kind, which is not supported in Skuber).
+Two versions of the `CustomResourceDefinition` API are supported currently:
+- `v1beta1` - deprecated in Kubernetes v1.16 in favour of `v1`, no longer served as of v1.22.
+- `v1` - available since Kubernetes v1.16. **If possible, use this version**.

+See the CustomResourceDefinition examples in the examples submodule in this project, and the [K8s v1 CRD API version docs here](https://kubernetes.io/docs/reference/using-api/deprecation-guide/#customresourcedefinition-v122) for information about the differences between the two versions of `CustomResourceDefinition`.

 ***networking***